antonvvs/Arduino-project/README.md

 # Project in C

-Topic: Measuring Electricity for Arduino Uno
+Topic: Measurement/Control/Visualization of the environment for tropical plants for Arduino Uno

 ### Team members